As an Amazon Associate I earn from qualifying purchases.

 So it is true?
 Is eBay Managed Payments a money-grabbing effort from the massive corporation that hundreds of thousands of people rely on to put food on the table?

 Maybe.
 But now that I’ve actually been on the managed payments system for a while I wanted to write this post to address some concerns, answer some questions and, hopefully, give you a bit of comfort.
 After all, an objective review of eBay’s managed payments system is hard to find.

-How eBay Managed Payments Works: Short Verison
+How eBay’s New Payment System Works: The Short Verison

 Nearly every platform you sell on manages its own payments.
 What this means is that, when somebody pays you, the platform processes the payments and you will have a balance on that platform.
 You can then cash out that balance.